diffix/reference/docs/led-issues.md

 ## Dealing with low-count buckets

 In all the LE examples until now, there are many AIDVs, and so combinations can be properly labeled as LE or NLE.
 If however a bucket has very few AIDVs, then every or nearly every combination may be labeled as LE.
+(The following examples assume that short-circuits are being over-ridden so as to learn all truth table values.)

 For instance, assume the expression `A OR I`, where I is the isolating condition and A is being learned.
 If A is relatively low count in any event, then you might get this truth table (I has attribute A):